Bill Martin

 Personal & Mission Statement

-Before joining State, Bill worked for two years as an associate for a law firm in New York City — Walter, Conston, Alexander & Green — that specialized in German business.
-He has a master’s degree in international relations from Johns Hopkins University SAIS, a law degree from Vanderbilt University, and a bachelor’s degree in history and German from Duke University.
-His junior year in college, he studied at the Philipps-Universität in Marburg, W. Germany.
-While in school, Bill also lived for two summers with German families in the Black Forest and Bavaria.
-He began learning German as a teenager when his father was posted to Frankfurt am Main with the U.S. Army.
+Before joining State, I worked for two years as an associate for a German American law firm in New York City — Walter, Conston, Alexander & Green — that specialized in German business.
+I have a master’s degree in international relations from Johns Hopkins University SAIS, a law degree from Vanderbilt University, and a bachelor’s degree in history and German from Duke University.
+My junior year in college, I studied at the Philipps-Universität in Marburg, W. Germany.
+While in school, I also lived for two summers with German families in the Black Forest and Bavaria.
+I began learning German as a teenager when my father was posted to Frankfurt am Main with the U.S. Army.
+I would be honored to serve as a Director again 2nd Vice President after serving in 2022-2023 as a GAHF Director and in 2023-2025 as Second Vice President.